 Building your brand through media outreach is one of the best ways to get it done.
 Looking around the internet, many of the articles you read have come out of the media outreach process.
 Publications and bloggers write a lot of their content every day.
-However, equally, several content pieces are pitched to these publications by outside sources and accepted for publishing.
+However, just as many content pieces are pitched to these publications by outside sources and accepted for publishing.

 Therefore, media outreach is the process of pitching a story to a publication or blog to secure a placement for it in these widely-read web destinations.
 For startups, this is a critical aspect of building your brand name, sales, and reputation.

 When you launch a startup it is highly likely that no one knows about it.
 To get people to know about it, you have to start reaching out.
-Many founders and their teams begin to reach out to potential customers.
+Many founders and their teams begin to reach out to potential customers even before the launch.

 However, the process of reaching out to potential leads can only work during the beta when you are looking to land your first 5 customers and get initial feedback.
 Once you officially launch the product, it is not possible to scale using this strategy.
 This is where media outreach comes in.